-Yesterday we (Carley, me and two fellow travelers) visited an elephant sanctuary.
+Yesterday my friends and I visited an elephant sanctuary.
 There is a woman at my friend’s place here where we are staying named Naree.
-She works for the Saowapon family whose friend gives tours of this sanctuary.
+She works for the family we are staying with and her friend gives tours of this sanctuary.
 This tour has been one of the biggest highlights of my time in Thailand so far.
+So without further ado, here’s all about my experience visiting an elephant sanctuary.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.